-- " Specific underlying land use designations for interim use or for guiding incorporation of commercial use into the City. - " Large residential and agricultural minimum lot sizes. - " Limits on high intensity agricultural and extraction uses. - " Limits on special uses, such as religious facilities, wind generators, campgrounds, and other uses that may not meet urban design and infrastructure needs - " Limit agribusiness facilities that do not meet urban design and infrastructure needs.
+- " Specific underlying land use designations for interim use or for guiding incorporation of commercial use into the city. - " Large residential and agricultural minimum lot sizes. - " Limits on high intensity agricultural and extraction uses. - " Limits on special uses, such as religious facilities, wind generators, campgrounds, and other uses that may not meet urban design and infrastructure needs. - " Limit agribusiness facilities that do not meet urban design and infrastructure needs. - " Develop an Urban Fringe Area Plan update with a 28E Agreement for joint administration of the Urban Fringe Area that incorporates Ames' Urban Fringe Area Policies.